-- Water and sanitation-related diseases kill nearly 1 million people each year. - Every 2 minutes a child dies from a water and sanitation-related disease. - 160 million children suffer from stunting and chronic malnutrition linked to water and sanitation. - Diarrhea is one of the top 3 leading causes of child death, a majority are linked to water and sanitation.
+- Nearly 1 million people die each year from water, sanitation and hygiene-related diseases. - Every 2 minutes a child dies from a water-related disease. - 160 million children suffer from stunting and chronic malnutrition linked to water and sanitation. - Diarrhea is one of the top 3 leading causes of child death, a majority of which are water-related.